Terry Robiskie

-Terrance Joseph Robiskie (born November 12, 1954) is a former American football coach and player.
-He previously served as an assistant coach for the Buffalo Bills, Tennessee Titans, Atlanta Falcons, Miami Dolphins, Cleveland Browns, Washington Redskins, Los Angeles Raiders, and Jacksonville Jaguars.
+Terrance Joseph Robiskie (born November 12, 1954) is an American former professional football player and coach in the National Football League (NFL).
+He played five seasons as a running back.
+After his playing career, he was an assistant coach for the Buffalo Bills, Tennessee Titans, Atlanta Falcons, Miami Dolphins, Cleveland Browns, Washington Redskins, Los Angeles Raiders, and Jacksonville Jaguars.

 Early life and playing career

 Robiskie was born in New Orleans and was raised in Lucy, Louisiana, a city 25 mi west of New Orleans.
 He attended Second Ward High School in Edgard, Louisiana, where he was a star quarterback.
-After high school, he went to Louisiana State University, where he was converted to a running back for LSU's football team.
-During his senior year, in 1976, he was a first-team All-SEC running back.
+After high school, Robiskie went to Louisiana State University, where he was converted to a running back for LSU's football team.
+During his senior year in 1976, Robiskie was a first-team All-SEC running back.
 He was the first LSU running back to run for over 200 yards in a single game, gaining 214 yards in 30 attempts against Rice University in 1976.
-He was also the first LSU running back to run for over 1,000 yards in a season (1976), and the first LSU running back to run for over 2,500 yards in a career (1973–76).
+Robiskie was also the first LSU running back to run for over 1,000 yards in a season (1976), and the first LSU running back to run for over 2,500 yards in a career (1973–76).

 Robiskie was drafted in the eighth round by the Oakland Raiders.
 He spent five years in the NFL as a running back with the Raiders (1977–79) and the Miami Dolphins (1980–81), while playing for acclaimed coaches John Madden, Tom Flores, and Don Shula.
 Robiskie was a role player, rushing for only 553 yards and five touchdowns in five seasons before injury forced his retirement.